gfifgfifofich/Engine/README.md

 #### Particles
 ParticleEmmiter class (Should be renamed to just particles sometime).
-Set its material, set its mode with a string(will change to enum sometime), make other setup, like lifetime of particles, startsize, endsize, etc. than at any point of time you can call one of the Spawn functions of this particles, and this is a particle system.
-Drawing works multithreaded here. and dont forget to Process(dt) somewhere. simple particle simulation
+Set its material, set its mode with a string(will change to enum sometime), make other setup, like lifetime of particles, startsize, endsize, etc. (just check all the parametrs in the class) than at any point of time you can call one of the Spawn functions of this particles, and this is a particle system.
+Drawing works multithreaded here. and dont forget to Process(dt) somewhere. simple particle simulation:
 ![github3](https://github.com/gfifgfifofich/Engine/blob/main/Cmake/resources/Textures/Cool%20picture.png)